Ant-OSS-Utility-Set/github-growth-hack/README-en.md

 [中文文档](README.md)

-A tool to help you do growth hacking for your open source projects.
+A framework to help you do growth hacking for your open source projects.

 ## Motivation